Name: ECONOMIC ANALYSIS OF THE FIRM

 Exam

-The exam consist of two parts.
+The exam consists of two parts.
 The first one, with 20 multiple choice questions and a value of 7 points.
 Each multiple choice question has three possible answers, two wrong and one correct.
 Two wrong answers penalize one correct answer.
-Non answered questions do not penalize.
+Unanswered questions do not penalize.
 The second part, with one or two long questions theoretical-practical and a value of 3 points.

 This activity is associated with all learning outcomes.